git-pull/tao-of-tmux/manuscript/09-status-bar.md

 To get these to work correctly, set up your fonts up to handle the powerline symbols.
-The easiest way to use this is to install [powerline fonts](https://github.com/powerline/fonts), which are a great collection of fixed width coder fonts that look great in terminal.
+The easiest way to use this is to install [powerline fonts](https://github.com/powerline/fonts), a collection of fixed width coder fonts patched to support [Wingdings](https://en.wikipedia.org/wiki/Wingdings)-like symbols.

 [Installation instructions](https://powerline.readthedocs.io/en/latest/installation.html)
 are on Read the Docs.
 For a better idea: